11 Nov 5 Important Signs You Need a Root Canal

 Sometimes a tooth that is damaged in these ways can become infected.
 If the infection is not treated, it can spread to other parts of the body and cause serious damage.

 A root canal removes the infection so it doesn’t continue to spread.
 If you experience any symptoms you think may require a root canal, it is important to see your dentist immediately.
+This can be treated by a private dentist Birmingham The Dentist at Liberty Place; root canals, amongst many other services, are supplied here.

 5 Signs You Need a Root Canal